mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 right hand side terms, *or expressions in if statements*, are evaluated before updates of the left hand side of nonblocking assignments.

-This is why a code that was previously written using only `=`, which is a bad practice, cannot be easily corrected to respect Cumming guidelines.

 ![sch](res/result.svg "Counter schematic result")

 As we see in this schematic the circuits for `out_nb` and `out_b` are symmetrical.
-But for `in_one_nb` has one extra D flip flop on it's path, than `is_one_b`.
+But `in_one_nb` has one extra D flip flop on it's path, than `is_one_b`.
+This is because the value of `out_nb` is only updated at the end of the time step.
+So when comparing `buff_out_nb` with `8'd1` we are using the the old value, aka. the not yet incremented one.
+Only at the next clock cycle can we compare the updated value with `8'd1`.
+On the other hand, `buff_out_b` is updated immediately and can be compared with `8'd1` in the same clock cycle.

 Sometimes Yosys replaces `=` in a `always @(posedge clk)` block with `<=`.

 (The way Yosys interprets the counter module can be seen in [dummy.v](dummy.v).)

----

-## Conclusions
+## Conclusion

 Anyone who understood the difference can see that this was actually a article about thinking in Verilog, rather that an unimportant programming quirk.

+If you want to keep writing Verilog simpler, just follow the guidelines formerly mentioned.
+Do not expect a register which is assigned with `<=` to be updated immediately.
+Do not expect to be able to use the RHS value of that assignment in the same clock cycle.
+This is why a code that was previously written using only `=`, which is a bad practice, cannot be easily corrected to respect these guidelines.

+If you want to remeber the difference between the two, always refer to either the IEEE Verilog Standard or the selected quotes from Cummings (see [3]) article.

 ## Bibliography